vityavv/language/writing/method++.md

 	3. If the command that the line calls exists, then it calls it with the parameters.
 Otherwise, it errors.

 ### Parsing Mathematical Expressions - [parseMathExpression.js](../src/parseMathExpression.js)
-These are the steps that teh computer takes to parse math expressions
+These are the steps that the computer takes to parse math expressions
 1. Remove un-necessary whitespace on the ends (this was left over from testing days but I keep it in just in case)
 2. Remove spaces before and after the special characters that we keep.
 This set is `()+=*%`.
 3. Replace each variable name with it's value (if the variable isn't a number, it errors, and if the variable doesn't exist, it errors as well)